No. 23 Buffalo tops Central Mich. for 22nd straight home win

+AMHERST, N.Y. — Battling through injuries and playing without one of its best players for a half, No. 23 Buffalo was resilient and rallied for its 22nd straight win at home.

-AMHERST, N.Y. — Jeremy Harris had 19 points, eight rebounds and six assists, and No. 23 Buffalo rallied to beat Central Michigan 90-76 on Saturday.
+Jeremy Harris had 19 points, eight rebounds and six assists, and the Bulls overcame an 18-point first half deficit, their largest of the season, to beat Central Michigan 90-76 on Saturday.

-CJ Massinburg scored 18 points and Dontay Caruthers added 16 as Buffalo (20-3, 8-2 Mid-American Conference) won its 22nd game in a row at Alumni Arena.
-The streak, which dates to a 73-62 loss to St. Bonaventure on Dec.
-2, 2017, is tied for the second-longest in the country with No. 1 Tennessee.
-No. 12 Houston has won 31 in a row at home.
+“It speaks to our character,” Buffalo coach Nate Oats said.
+“What we were able to do when our backs are against the wall and we’re not playing well.”

+CJ Massinburg, who has an injured right shoulder, poured in 18 points after playing tentatively in a scoreless first half.
+Dontay Caruthers added 16 points after missing a week of practice with a foot injury that required him to use crutches just a few days earlier.

+“He was great for us in the second half,” Oats said.
+“His attitude has been great all week.
+It was literally nothing big.
+Just wanted to help him grow up and be a man a little bit.
+And I thought he responded.”

-Perkins’s absence was notable early as the Bulls struggled to defend the basket and control the boards.
-Central Michigan used a 24-4 run to build an 18-point lead in the first 12 minutes.
+Perkins’ absence was notable early as the Bulls struggled to defend the basket and control the boards.
+Central Michigan used a 24-4 run to build an 18-point advantage in the first 12 minutes.
 Buffalo closed the gap before halftime and pulled away with a 16-0 run in the second half.

+“Just an effort thing,” Massinburg said.
+“Once we were able to start playing hard and see the ball go through the net and get a steal, then we were able to get it rolling.”

 Shawn Roundtree Jr. scored 26 points to lead the Chippewas (16-7, 5-5).
 He made 5 of 7 from 3-point range.